50 Best Things To Do In Sri Lanka in 2023

 My favorite Kothu Rotti came from a restaurant in Ella called 360 Ella.

-Simply put, it’s so tasty and affordable that I couldn't help but add trying it to my list of the top things to do in Sri Lanka!
+Simply put, it’s so tasty and affordable that trying it is one of the top things to do in Sri Lanka.

 Sri Lanka is quickly becoming one of the world’s premier honeymoon destinations.